A high school football game was called off after a brawl. A coach says his players were called racist slurs.

 “The only message I had was we need to be better men … and I asked them to stifle everything they had,” he told The Post.

 But in the second half, McGinnis said, things appeared to be escalating.
 His players kept reporting that the Royals were calling them the n-word and comparing them to apes and monkeys.
-At one point in the third quarter, he said, fans got closer to the back of the Wolves bench and tried to interact with players.
+At one point in the third quarter, he said, fans got closer to the back of the Wolves’ bench and tried to interact with players.
 When one of the assistant coaches told the crowd to get back, McGinnis said, he was also called the n-word.

 Five fathers of Wolves players then formed a line to protect the team, he added.